Dipbit/DipbitProtocol/docs/Models.md

 }
 ```
 `Category` is the transaction mode. <br/>
-On Dipbit platform, two transaction modes will be supported, the first mode is one-step transaction mode,
+On Dipbit platform, two transaction modes are supported, the first is one-step transaction mode,
 the other is two-step transaction mode. <br/>
 Two-step transaction mode means when a transaction need to be sent to public chain, it can be constructed firstly,
 and additional operations like signing the transaction, saving the transaction to database can be done before the